-What is Dysphagia?
+What is dysphagia?

 Types of dysphagia

 - Oropharyngeal dysphagia, also called high dysphagia, which is usually caused by problems in the mouth or the throat

-- Oesophageal dysphagia, also known as low dysphagia, which is generally as a result of problems in the oesophagus - the tube that carries food from your mouth to your stomach.
+- Oesophageal dysphagia, also known as low dysphagia, which is generally a result of problems in the oesophagus(the food pipe that carries food from your mouth to your stomach).

 Order a FREE Brochure

-Our brochure includes all of our delicious meals.
+Main brochure - includes all of our delicious meals.
 You will be able to find our Specialist Nutrition ranges in their own section at the back.

 Softer Foods brochure - includes our range of meals for those with swallowing difficulties.Request a brochure